 The first noticeable symptoms of RA, however, are usually sore and stiff joints in the hands or feet.

 Gout is a very painful inflammatory disease of the joint.
 It occurs when too many uric acid crystals build up in your body tissues.
 It leads to swelling, redness, and a hot feeling in the affected joint.
-It often develops in a big toe, but can flare up in other joints, too.
-If it goes untreated over a long period of time, nodules, known as tophi, can form.
 Uric acid crystals can also lead to reduced kidney function.

-Vasculitis is a rare, but potentially life-threatening inflammation of blood vessels.
+Vasculitis is a rare but potentially life-threatening inflammation of blood vessels.
 It can lead to reduced blood flow to tissue, known as ischemia.
-Severe pain may occur in the tissue fed by the affected blood vessel.
-Symptoms may include:
+Severe pain may occur in the tissue that the affected blood vessel reaches.

 - red spots

 - tender bumps or sores on the skin